sh1boot/sh1boot.github.io/_posts/2017-05-25-machine-innervation.md

 would be distorted by thermal and mechanical stresses in the chassis.
 And then use AI to sort out the meaning and location of those distortions?

-A single layer of stencil might not do much interesting on its on, being mostly just resistive.
+A single layer of stencil might not do much interesting on its own, being mostly just resistive.
 I'm assuming it would work better in two or three conductive layers with an insulator between them to make the circuit more reactive (capacitive, mostly), and more likely to express different